mark-when/docs/remarking/visibility.md

   view: "*"
 ```

 If you intend for a document's remarks to be generally visible, set `remarking.view` in the document header.
 You do not need to set `remarking.view` on every entry if the visibility is already set on the document as a whole.
+Documents created via Remark.ing default to public visibility.

 ## Precedence